Kong/insomnia-docs/docs/insomnia/git-sync.md

 ### Set up a remote repository with GitHub

+1. Click on the **Setup Git Sync** on the upper right hand corner of the Insomnia App.
+A tab will appear under the box.
+2. Click **Repository Settings**.
+This will open a box called **Configure Respository**
-Click the **Authenticate with GitHub** link.
-You will be prompted to connect your GitHub account with Insomnia.
+3. Click on the button **Authenticate with Github**.
+A tab will open in your default browser that says "Connect with Github".

-When the authorization flow is finished, you will be navigated back to Insomnia.
+4. Click on **Continue**.
+If the browser has already been authenticated with Github, the page will say "Successfully authenticated Insomnia".
+5. You might be prompted to continue by your browser through the Insomnia app via  "Choose Application" box.
+If you are not, you can follow the instructions on the page to complete Github account authentication with the Insomnia App.
-You can now clone any repository from GitHub!
+6. You can now clone any repository from GitHub!

 ### Manually set up a remote repository